CMBmaseda/graffiti/README.md

 # graffiti
-A wordpress theme with custom post types
+A wordpress theme with custom post types and widgets

 ## System dependencies